fediverse-governance/fediverse-governance.github.io/manuscript.md

 Several respondents said they would subscribe to moderation actions via an inbox they could review but did not seem open to fully delegating their blocks to a service.

 Shared blocks (as opposed to block*lists*) are individual recommendations passed between users and moderators.
 One form of sharing blocks is \#FediBlock, a popular hashtag that individual actors can use to promote servers or accounts they believe should be subject to moderation for one reason or another across multiple servers.
-The hashtag was created by Fediverse server moderator Marcia X and popularized by longtime Fediverse user Ginger (`@gingerrroot@kitty.town`).
+The hashtag was created by Fediverse server moderator [Marcia X](https://blackqueer.life/@ArtistMarciaX) and popularized by longtime Fediverse user [Ginger](https://kitty.town/@gingerrroot).
 In [a December 2023 interview](https://logicmag.io/policy/blackness-in-the-fediverse-a-conversation-with-marcia-x/) Marcia X describes its origin “as a tool made by queer femmes to put the spotlight on a sexual harasser.”

 One admin was supportive of \#FediBlock in its early days,